The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Do AI visibility tools fix problems automatically?

-Most tools stop at monitoring and alerts.
+Most tools hand you a dashboard and stop.
 A few connect tracking to a content workflow so you can act on the gap in the same place.
 Frase pairs daily AI-visibility monitoring with research, writing, scoring, and publishing, and Content Guard proposes fixes for ranking decay that you approve before they go live.
 You stay in control of what gets published — nothing publishes itself unless you opt in.

 How much do AI visibility tools cost in 2026?